cdelahousse/Radio-Tray-Documentation/methodology.markdown

 The `bookmarks.xml` file is fairly straight forward.
 I figured it out by modifying it and playing around with the XML structure.

+##Config.xml

+I cloned the project's repository to my harddrive and grepped the names of every option.
+This allowed me to follow the code and get an idea of what every setting did.

+The timeout setting was a call to the Python `urllib2` library's [`open()`](http://docs.python.org/2/library/urllib2.html) method.

+To figure out which units were used for `buffer_size`, I had to look up the Gstreamer's [Python bindings](http://pygstdocs.berlios.de/pygst-reference/class-gstbuffer.html).

 ##Technical Details and Design

 On the project's homepage, some of the dependencies are listed, and the author mentions gstreamer and GTK, but there was no detail.
 I want this section to expand on those few lines.